NicolasJamar/migration-new-becode.org/README.md

 3. commit & push
 4. Deploy on staging

-To comeback on your work use a [rollback](https://roots.io/docs/trellis/master/deployments/#rollbacks).
+To comeback to a previous version use a [rollback](https://roots.io/docs/trellis/master/deployments/#rollbacks).